 Files within files (ADS)

 Possibility of virus being capable of performing malicious actions

 Computer Forensics Investigation of a Virus potentially being planted for the use as of an Alibi

 Validity of documents and Validation of document timings (creation, access & modified)

 Where were they created?

-Factors behind the Growth of Computer Forensic led Investigations
+Factors behind the Growth of Computer Forensics led Investigations

 Computers have become a familiar fixture in homes and offices worldwide.
 Latest studies show that more than 3 billion people worldwide are connected to the Internet through their computers.
 And more than 80

-Aside from the fact that computers have become an indispensable part of the lives of many people around the world, there’s another reason why computer-based evidence has been playing an important role in many cases today.
+Aside from the fact that computers have become an indispensable part of the lives of many people around the world, there’s another reason why computer-based evidence through computer forensics has been playing an important role in many cases today.

 Digital devices like computers, memory cards, and hard drives provide honest, factual and objective information.
 In short, the information that comes from these devices doesn’t lie.
 Small details such as Google searches, text messages, and call logs can prove to be the missing piece of the so-called puzzle in as far as solving a crime.
 We are at the forefront in looking to the future of digital forensics and investigations with